One thing I've come to realize is the tension between having conviction in an idea and being committed to realizing that idea and vision.

 Accountability is good.
 This is why #1 requires discipline.
 There is no accountability, no momentum.
 Just yourself and your idea.
 Once you have conviction, you should seek momentum as soon as possible - take on accountability to deliver on that conviction.
 Once the momentum starts, it is no longer about discipline - the accountability and momentum will drive you forward.

 I haven't gotten this far, so I can't say what happens next.
 My guess?
-This is where the real game begins 🙂.
+This is when the real fun begins 🙂.